Objects, Accounts, and Stores

 With Condensation, data is stored as trees of objects.
 An object consists of a list of hashes pointing to other objects, and a sequence of bytes:

 H denotes the number of hashes preceding the data.
-The data part often holds a record, and is usually encrypted.
+[TODO: talk about objects pointed to rather than hashes in the list] The data part often holds a record, and is usually encrypted.

 Objects are identified by their SHA-256 hash (32 bytes):